-- Income from employment on board a ship (defined) used in a business operated by a resident owner of a ship registered under the Merchant Shipping Ordinance 1952. - Income from director's fees received by a non-Malaysian citizen director of a Labuan entity (until YA 2020). - 50% of gross income of a non-Malaysian citizen from exercising of an employment in a managerial capacity with a Labuan entity in Labuan, co-located office or marketing office (until YA 2020). - Interest paid / credited to non-resident companies, (except within the same group) in respect of: - government securities; or - sukuk or debentures issued in Ringgit Malaysia (other than convertible loan stock) approved or authorised by, or lodged with, the Securities Commission.

-- Interest or bonus, gains or profits received by a resident individual from deposits placed in licensed institutions. - Interest or discount paid / credited to any individual, unit trust and listed closed-end fund in respect of: - bonds or securities issued or guaranteed by the Government; - debentures or sukuk (other than convertible loan stock) approved or authorised by, or lodged with, the Securities Commission; or - Bon Simpanan Malaysia issued by the Central Bank of Malaysia. - Interest paid / credited to any individual in respect of Merdeka bonds issued by the Central Bank of Malaysia. - Interest paid / credited to any person in respect of any savings certificate issued by the government.

-- Interest paid / credited to any person (except within the same group; or a licensed bank, licensed Islamic bank and prescribed development financial institution) in respect sukuk originating from Malaysia (other than convertible loan stock) issued in any currency other than Ringgit and approved or authorised by, or lodged with, the Securities Commission, or approved by the Labuan Financial Services Authority (Labuan FSA). - Green SRI sukuk grant issued in line with the Securities Commission's guidelines (applications received by 31 December 2020). - Pensions, which is derived from an employment exercised in Malaysia where the recipient has reached the age of 55, or the compulsory retirement age or retire due to ill health.
+- Income from employment on board a ship (defined) used in a business operated by a resident owner of a ship registered under the Merchant Shipping Ordinance 1952. - Income from director's fees received by a non-Malaysian citizen director of a Labuan entity (until YA 2020). - 50% of gross income of a non-Malaysian citizen from exercising of an employment in a managerial capacity with a Labuan entity in Labuan, colocated office or marketing office (until YA 2020). - Interest paid / credited to non-resident companies, (except within the same group) in respect of: - government securities; or - sukuk or debentures issued in Ringgit Malaysia (other than convertible loan stock) approved or authorised by, or lodged with, the Securities Commission - Interest or bonus, gains or profits received by a resident individual from deposits placed in licensed institutions. - Interest or discount paid / credited to any individual, unit trust and listed closed-end fund in respect of: - bonds or securities issued or guaranteed by the Government; - debentures or sukuk (other than convertible loan stock) approved or authorised by, or lodged with, the Securities Commission; or - Bon Simpanan Malaysia issued by the Central Bank of Malaysia. - Interest paid / credited to any individual in respect of Merdeka bonds issued by the Central Bank of Malaysia. - Interest paid / credited to any person in respect of any savings certificate issued by the government. - Interest paid / credited to any person (except within the same group; or a licensed bank, licensed Islamic bank and prescribed development financial institution) in respect sukuk originating from Malaysia (other than convertible loan stock) issued in any currency other than Ringgit and approved or authorised by, or lodged with, the Securities Commission, or approved by the Labuan Financial Services Authority (Labuan FSA).

-- Perquisites (in cash or in kind) for long service (more than 10 years of employment with the same employer), past achievement or service excellence, innovation, or productivity award up to an amount or value of RM2,000 per YA. - Profits earned by individual investors from investments made (between 1 April 2016 to 31 March 2019) through an Investment Account Platform is exempted from tax for 3 consecutive years. - Retirement gratuities are fully exempt: - where the retirement is due to ill health; or - on or after reaching the age of 55 or other compulsory age of retirement - upon reaching compulsory retirement age pursuant to an employment contract or collective agreement at the age of 50 but before 55

-^{} Employment has lasted 10 years with the same employer or with companies in the same group.

-- Retirement gratuity or termination payment other than gratuities which are fully exempted, up to an amount not exceeding RM1,000 per completed year of service. - Royalties received by an individual resident in Malaysia in respect of:
+- Pensions, which is derived from an employment exercised in Malaysia where the recipient has reached the age of 55, or the compulsory retirement age or retire due to ill health. - Perquisites (in cash or in kind) for long service (more than 10 years of employment with the same employer), past achievement or service excellence, innovation, or productivity award up to an amount or value of RM2.000 per YA. - Profit paid, credited or distributed to partners by a limited liability partnership. - Profits earned by individual investors from investments made (between 1 April 2016 to 31 March 2019) through an Investment Account Platform is exempted from tax for 3 consecutive years. - · Retirement gratuities are fully exempt: - where the retirement is due to ill health; or - on or after reaching the age of 55 or other compulsory age of retirement\ - upon reaching compulsory retirement age pursuant to an employment contract or collective agreement at the age of 50 but before 55\ - \ Employment has lasted 10 years with the same employer or with companies in the same group. - Retirement gratuity or termination payment other than gratuities which are fully exempted, up to an amount not exceeding RM1,000 per completed year of service. - Royalties received by an individual resident in Malaysia in respect of:

-Amount exempted per YA (RM)

-Publication of, or the use of, or the right to use, any artistic work 10,000

-Recording discs or tapes 10,000

-Publication of, or the use of, or the right to use, any literary work or any original painting 20,000

-Any musical composition 20,000
+Amount exempted per YA (RM) Publication of, or the use of, or the right to use, any artistic work / Recording discs or tapes 10,000 Publication of, or the use of, or the right to use, any literary work or any original painting 20,000 Any musical composition 20,000

-- Royalties received by non-resident franchisors from registered private higher educational institutions for approved franchised educational programmes. - Statutory income derived from members' subscription fees received by trade associations. - 50% income tax exemption on rental income not exceeding RM2,000 per month for each residential home, received by Malaysian resident individuals, with a maximum period of 3 consecutive YAs (w.e.f YA 2018 to YA 2020).
+- Royalties received by non-resident franchisors from registered private higher educational institutions for approved franchised educational programmes. - Statutory income derived from members' subscription fees received by trade associations.